-With the new year and regular work hours back in full swing, many area bars and restaurants have become key places to grab a bite or drink after work.
-The city’s many vaunted happy hours offer discount options for all, from house cocktails to craft beer, and because this is Los Angeles there’s no shortage of great food, either.
+With the weather warming up and the sun finally shining, the time is now for after-work drinks and light bites.
+The city’s many vaunted happy hours offer discount options for all, featuring house cocktails and craft beer, and because this is Los Angeles, there’s no shortage of great food, either.
 Here now are some of greater LA’s best places to catch happy hour.Read More

 Cheers to crowd-pleasing happy hour specials in LA